FANCM: Meiosis

 Recombination during meiosis is often initiated by a DNA double-strand break (DSB).
 During recombination, sections of DNA at the 5' ends of the break are cut away in a process called resection.
 In the strand invasion step that follows, an overhanging 3' end of the broken DNA molecule then "invades" the DNA of a homologous chromosome that is not broken forming a displacement loop (D-loop).
 After strand invasion, the further sequence of events may follow either of two main pathways leading to a crossover (CO) or a non-crossover (NCO) recombinant (see Genetic recombination and Homologous recombination).
 The pathway leading to a NCO is referred to as synthesis dependent strand annealing (SDSA).

+FANCM acts as a meiotic anti-crossover factor in mammals, limiting the number of crossovers during meiotic recombination.
+Deletion of the Fancm gene in mice leads to an increase in genome-wide crossover frequencies and perturbed gametogenesis, consistent with reproductive defects observed in humans with biallelic FANCM mutations.

 In the plant Arabidopsis thaliana FANCM helicase antagonizes the formation of CO recombinants during meiosis, thus favoring NCO recombinants.
 The FANCM helicase is required for genome stability in humans and yeast, and is a major factor limiting meiotic CO formation in A. thaliana.
 A pathway involving another helicase, RECQ4A/B, also acts independently of FANCM to reduce CO recombination.
 These two pathways likely act by unwinding different joint molecule substrates (e.g. nascent versus extended D-loops; see Figure).

 Only about 4% of DSBs in A. thaliana are repaired by CO recombination; the remaining 96% are likely repaired mainly by NCO recombination.
 Sequela-Arnaud et al. suggested that CO numbers are restricted because of the long-term costs of CO recombination, that is, the breaking up of favorable genetic combinations of alleles built up by past natural selection.

 In the fission yeast Schizosaccharomyces pombe, FANCM helicase also directs NCO recombination during meiosis.